30 Years as Leaders, Advocates, and Trailblazers in Philippine Deaf Education

 2018

-From the mid-2000’s onwards, SDEAS has been vital and visible in advocating for equal access to education, employment, information, justice, religion, health services, and other opportunities.
-The School has actively collaborated with various organizations in pushing for policies that would benefit the Filipino Deaf community.
+From the mid-2000s onward, SDEAS has played a vital and visible role in advancing advocacy for equal access to education, employment, information, justice, religious participation, health services, and other essential opportunities for the Deaf community.
+The School has actively collaborated with government agencies, civil society organizations, and partner institutions to help shape policies and initiatives that promote the rights, inclusion, and empowerment of Filipino Deaf individuals.

 2003

-In 2003, SDEAS partnered with the National Technical Institute for the Deaf at Rochester Institute of Technology (NTID-RIT) to implement PEN International, a worldwide university network funded by the Nippon Foundation of Japan aiming to improve and expand postsecondary education for deaf and hard-of-hearing students around the world by sharing educational technology and conducting faculty development.
-After this successful collaboration, SDEAS engaged in many other partnerships mainly for the employment and skills development of its deaf and hard-of-hearing students and alumni.
+In 2003, SDEAS entered into a landmark partnership with the National Technical Institute for the Deaf at the Rochester Institute of Technology (NTID–RIT) through the implementation of PEN International, a global university network funded by the Nippon Foundation of Japan.
+The initiative aimed to strengthen and expand postsecondary education for Deaf and hard-of-hearing learners worldwide through the sharing of educational technologies and faculty development.
+Building on the success of this collaboration, SDEAS subsequently pursued numerous partnerships focused on employment pathways and skills development for its Deaf and hard-of-hearing students and alumni.

 2000

-In 2000, what was then known as the School of Special Studies became the School of Deaf Education and Applied Studies (SDEAS) to signify the central role that the Deaf started taking in designing and implementing the school’s programs, activities, and services.
-Since then, SDEAS students became more involved in institutional College student activities and were given representation in the Student Council.
-More Deaf educators joined SDEAS as faculty and administrators.
+In 2000, the School of Special Studies was formally renamed the School of Deaf Education and Applied Studies (SDEAS), reflecting the increasingly central role of Deaf individuals in the design, implementation, and leadership of the school’s academic programs, activities, and services.
+This transition marked a significant expansion of Deaf participation in institutional life, with SDEAS students gaining active involvement in College-wide student activities and representation in the Student Council.
+During this period, the school also saw the growing inclusion of Deaf educators in faculty and administrative roles.

 1994